img

 service

-• Ostium Secundum ASD – most common and suitable for device closure
+• Ostium Secundum (most common; suitable for device closure)

 • History of stroke due to paradoxical embolism